 Outstanding Debts Left by the Deceased

 Before distributing assets to heirs, the estate should pay any valid debts left by the deceased.
 The probate process generally establishes what debts the estate owes.
 The probate process varies by state, so be sure to check with a lawyer if you have questions.
 Executors typically use estate funds or proceeds from the sale of assets to pay outstanding debts and administrative expenses.
 However, if the decedent had a Trust, there may be language allowing Trust funds to be used particularly for the payment of Estate taxes and administrative expenses.
 Note-creditors have different deadlines to submit a claim to the Executor as determined by state law.

 Gifts made to charities as directed upon the death of the decedent, typically receive estate tax deductions.
 A charity must generally have a 501(c)(3) IRS designation to quality.
 Before leaving a gift to a charity, have an attorney verify that the organization meets the IRS designation for tax-deductible donations.
 Gifts given prior to the donor’s death qualify for deductions toward income tax, rather than estate tax.

 Death Tax Deductions: State Inheritance Tax and Estate Taxes

 For federal estate tax purposes, any state estate or inheritance taxes qualify for a federal estate tax reduction.
-Twelve states and Washington, D.C.1 have their own estate tax and six states2 levy an inheritance tax (Maryland and New Jersey have both) as of 2017.
+Eleven states and Washington, D.C.1 have their own estate tax and six states2 levy an inheritance tax (Maryland has both) as of 2020.